kelvinelvis/remus/README.md

 - Fine-Tune the Model using the generated dataset.
 - Refine Iteratively: Improve the dataset and repeat fine-tuning as needed.

+## Features

+- Posts hourly updates with customizable content.
+- Interacts with trending topics on Twitter.
+- Personality evolves through machine unlearning and relearning.
+- Supports integration with the Twitter API for seamless operations.
+- Configurable scheduling and content generation.

 ## Requirements

 To run this project, you'll need: